HeardLibrary/digital-scholarship/script/codegraf/009b/index.md

 **Looking up values by matching row label indices**

 Sometimes we have a DataFrame that serves as a lookup table.
-In this example, each row of the following table provides information about some artists.
+In this example, each row of the following table provides information about an artist.
 The row label index is a unique identifier for each artist (the artist's Wikidata Q ID).

 DataFrame named `artists`:

 ![artist lookup table](lookup_table.png)

-A second table with information about artworks refers to artists by their unique ID (essentially a foreign key to the lookup table).
+A second table with information about artworks refers to artists by their unique ID in the `creator` column (essentially a foreign key to the lookup table).

 DataFrame named `works`: